 It wasn’t until after I graduated in the summer of 2005 that I was able to have the kind of revelatory experience I had been hungering for.
 After travelling for most of that summer, I found myself on the Mississippi Coast two weeks after Hurricane Katrina had rampaged through.
 The subsequent year I spent working in Mississippi and New Orleans and my following experiences in disaster zones all around the world have been a formative factor in who I am now, and these experiences continue to inform the way in which I interact with the world both personally and professionally.
 While this same exact experience would not have happened if I had done a gap year four years earlier, I fully believe that having the opportunity to engage in this way then would have allowed me to more fully express my desire to be of assistance to the world, and I would probably have chosen a path more aligned with that goal.

 If you are feeling something of the same uncertainty, why not look into the possibility of doing a gap year?
-Here are some options and resources to check out:
+My Learning Springboard can help!

 By Toshiro Kida, Private Tutor